Emerald Ash Borer

 EAB / Control Options, The New York Invasive Species Clearinghouse, Cornell Cooperative Extension Invasive Species Program.
 This page on the NYISC website covers pesticides licensed for use in New York State.

 Insecticide Options for Protecting Ash Trees from Emerald Ash Borer, North Central IPM Center (a collaboration of The Ohio State University, Michigan State University, Purdue University, University of Wisconsin and University of Illinois at Urbana-Champaign).
-This 16-page booklet covers insecticide options for teating EAB infestation and their effectiveness.
+This 16-page booklet covers insecticide options for treating EAB infestation and their effectiveness.

-Last updated March 7, 2024
+Last updated August 22, 2024